 We’re moving indoors.

-Around the globe, we’re battening up the hatches, working from home, keeping our children home from school and practising social distancing in the fight against the spread of COVID-19 disease.
-For now, this means replacing socialising outdoors and kids sports with time spent in the safety of our homes.
+Around the globe, we’re battening up the hatches, working from home, keeping our children home from school and practicing social distancing in the fight against the spread of COVID-19 disease.
+For now, this means replacing socializing outdoors and kids sports with time spent in the safety of our homes.
 While this presents an opportunity to simplify life and focus on family, it can also affect our levels of Vitamin D, potentially an important force against COVID-19.

 Let’s shed some light on Vitamin D

 Otherwise known as the sunshine vitamin, your body makes Vitamin D when skin is directly exposed to the sun (not sunshine through a window).
 It plays different roles, from helping the body absorb calcium for strong bones to helping the immune system fight off invading bacteria and viruses.

 Vitamin D helps fight off Respiratory Tract Infections